-In 2021, the following individuals served as our named executive officers:
+In 2022, the following individuals served as our named executive officers:

-- Robert W. Beck, our President and Chief Executive Officer: - Harpreet Rana, our Executive Vice President and Chief Financial Officer; - John D. Schachtel, our Executive Vice President and Chief Operating Officer; - Brian J. Fisher, our Executive Vice President and Chief Strategy and Development Officer; and - Manish Parmar, our Executive Vice President and Chief Credit Risk Officer.
+- Robert W. Beck, our President and Chief Executive Officer; - Harpreet Rana, our Executive Vice President and Chief Financial Officer; - John D. Schachtel, our Executive Vice President and Chief Operating Officer; - Brian J. Fisher, our Executive Vice President and Chief Strategy and Development Officer; and - Manish Parmar, our Executive Vice President and Chief Credit Risk Officer.

 We entered into employment letters or agreements with each of our named executive officers shortly before each commenced employment with us.
 We entered into initial employment agreements with each of these executives as follows: Mr. Beck (July 2019), Ms. Rana (September 2020), Mr. Schachtel (May 2017), Mr. Fisher (January 2013), and Mr. Parmar (January 2020).
-In August 2017, we entered into an employment agreement with Mr. Fisher that superseded his prior employment letter agreement and amended the employment of Mr. Schachtel.
-In addition, in March 2020, we entered into an employment agreement with Mr. Beck (July 2019), Mr. Schachtel and Chief Executive Officer, which superseded his prior employment agreement as our former Executive Vice President and Chief Financial Officer.
+In August 2017, we entered into an employment agreement with Mr. Fisher that superseded his prior employment letter agreement and amended the employment agreement of Mr. Schachtel.
+In addition, in March 2020, we entered into an employment agreement with Mr. Beck in connection with his assumption of the title of President and Chief Executive Officer, which superseded his prior employment agreement as our former Executive Vice President and Chief Financial Officer.
 Further, in July 2020 and September 2020, we entered into employment agreements with Messrs.
 Schachtel and Fisher, respectively, that superseded each executive's prior employment agreement.
-Mr. Fisher's current employment officer.
+Mr. Fisher's 2020 employment agreement occurred in the context of his appointment as Executive Vice President and Chief Strategy and Development Officer.